 These homes can provide a place to live with friends or a family without the commitment of buying.
 Like any other home, there's plenty of space for you and to host friends and family.
 If you’ve lived on-campus or in apartment before, it’s a refreshing feeling to be able to stretch out.

 Yet, with renting comes a landlord and responsibility.
 If the landlord is a hands-off type, a burst water line could be a headache for days and several unreturned phone calls.
 Or, a hands-on landlord could feel like your parents checking in on you.
 JMU off-campus housing, can be complicated sometimes, but it doesn’t have to be this way!

 With so many off campus options, finding an apartment in Harrisonburg, VA can seem overwhelming.
 After all, you want to balance the best of both worlds — easy access to campus with modern amenities in your apartment.

 The best JMU off campus housing is located near campus, provides plenty of privacy and space, and offers the best in luxury amenities for a more convenient student living experience.

 With luxury apartments near JMU, such as the cottage-style townhomes at The Retreat at Harrisonburg, all-inclusive amenities means just that.
 Units come furnished with basic furniture or unfurnished, with each including major appliances.
-Base rent includes Internet, cable, garbage, and lawn maintenance.
+Base rent includes Internet, cable, garbage, water and lawn maintenance.
 No worrying about having to buy a push mower — it’s taken care of!

 Take a swim in the resort-style pool, or work out at the expansive fitness center.
 Have a paper due but don’t want to drive to the library?
 Knock it out in the computer lab.
 What about that group study session?
 Invite your group members over, and use one of the private study rooms in the clubhouse.
 If this is your idea of student living, schedule a tour today and treat yourself to luxury living!